agency-quill/agency/documentation/adcore-web-mod.md

 # ADCore Modules
 To support the new responsive grid we have developed some new ADCore modules.
 They are rich in functionality.
-They support images with or without links, HTML that floats on top of an image or with no image at all.
+They support images with or without links, and HTML that floats on top of an image or with no image at all.
 Links can be standard, jump-to, QView or add to cart.
 You can add as many image maps, iccs or pop-ups as you want too.

+You can see an example of each of these modules, and how they interact, on the [Responsive Web Ads](http://qpreview.quillcorp.com/content/iw/adv/sandbox/responsive-web-ads.cshtml) page.

 ## How to read descriptions
-For the new modules offer code fields accept different types of data.
+For the new modules, offer code fields accept different types of data.
 Some take URLs, some take text, some take HTML and some take arrays.
 For every field in an offer code there is a description of the type of content that goes in the field.
 You can see it by clicking on the _ADCore field name (e.g. "u_ad_img_src")_.
 Some of these descriptions use special characters to explain how the data should be formatted.

 ### Commas ( ,,, )
 Several of the fields accept comma-separated arrays as input.
 Commas separate the data into individual array elements.
-Each value is used by the scripts that build the web ad.

 ##### Example
-`QQ6PNT96, d9p, Offer good through 9/2/18., 5-time use per customer&#44; 1 per order., /daily-deals/cbx/35.html', , bottom:2%;right:2%;`
+`QQ6PNT96, d9p, Offer good through 9/2/18., 5-time use per customer&#44; 1 per order., /daily-deals/cbx/35.html, , bottom:2%;right:2%;`

 ### Brackets ( \[ \] )
 Brackets are used to denote optional values.
 In the example below, everything from the comma after 'expiry' through 'css' is optional.